-Those who struggle with binge-eating disorder can find help at Carolina House.
-We understand the unique challenges of people who grapple with this insidious and painful disorder, and our compassionate, expert staff have developed programs that are designed to help these individuals rediscover a healthy relationship with eating.
+Those who struggle with binge-eating disorder can find treatment and rehab at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states.
+We understand the unique challenges of people who grapple with this insidious and painful disorder, and our compassionate, expert staff at our treatment and rehab center for binge-eating disorder have developed programs that are designed to help these individuals rediscover a healthy relationship with eating.

 If you are reading this, you likely have a family member or loved one who is dealing with binge-eating disorder.
 You have probably watched as he or she has experienced the ups and downs of victory and defeat time and time again.
 It may seem as if there is nothing you can do to help, but in reality, your efforts can make a difference in your loved one’s life.
 Here are some ways you can help: